jakemcc/jakemccrary.com/posts/blog/2017-05-30-adding-a-json-feed-to-octopress-slash-jekyll.markdown

   ]
 }
 ```
-{% endraw %}

 I approached this problem by reading the [JSON Feed Version 1 spec](https://jsonfeed.org/version/1) and cribbing values from the template for my Atom feed.
 The trickiest part was filling in the `"content_html"` value.
-It took me a while to find figure out that `jsonify` needed to be at the end of {% raw %}`{{ post.content | expand_urls: site.url | jsonify }}`{% endraw %}.
+It took me a while to find figure out that `jsonify` needed to be at the end of `{{ post.content | expand_urls: site.url | jsonify }}`.
 That translates the post's HTML content into its JSON representation.
 You’ll notice that any template expression with `jsonify` at the end also isn’t wrapped in quotes.
 This is because `jsonify` is doing that for me.

-The {% raw %}`{% if forloop.last == false %},{% endif %}`{% endraw %} is also important.
+The `{% if forloop.last == false %},{% endif %}` is also important.
 Without this, the generated JSON has an extra `,` after the final element in items.
 This isn’t valid JSON.

 I caught that by using the command line tool [json](http://trentm.com/json/).
 If you ever edit JSON by hand or generate it from a template then you should add this tool to your toolbox.
 It will prevent you from creating invalid JSON.